 One could argue that we have more reps with the people we travel with than nearly anyone else we spend time with, just based on the number of hours we spend alone.
 Are there any other relationships where we spend 80+ hours per week intensely focused on the outcome of that relationship?
 Probably not!

-One of the things that I didn’t recognize early in my travel psychology based curated journeys was how many new and interesting people being the core of a journey would introduce me to.
-As the Travel Psychologist, we create a tractor beam of so many people, from travel businesses to travelers, vendors to the media, not to mention a hell of a lot of other tourism industry members.
+One of the things that I didn’t recognize early in my travel psychology journeys was how many new and interesting people being the core of a journey would introduce me to.
+As the experts, we create a tractor beam of so many people, from travel businesses to travelers, vendors to the media, not to mention a hell of a lot of other tourism industry members.

 There’s rarely a journey or role in life that “forces” us to meet so many interesting people in so many different walks of life.
 On top of that, we get to be a powerful force in so many lives that creates a center of gravity for relationships to build and mature together.